 No worry, in practice, you don't have to calculate anything.
 There are Depth of Field calculators, but just knowing a couple of basics will let your intuition tell you all you need to know every time.
 All you have to do is to learn to actually look at the situation, and recognize its needs.

-First, an example of Depth of Field: Every picture (meaning every camera's settings result) have some degree of Depth of Field.
+First, a definition of Depth of Field: Every picture (meaning every camera's settings result) have some degree of Depth of Field.
 The lens of course has the best sharpness at the one exact focused distance, and it gets less sharp at distances further from focus (distances both in front of and behind the focused distance), which eventually gets far enough out of focus to call it blurred (just beyond those distances, not at focus).

 The blue object represents the camera lens, and the dark black vertical line at far right is the camera sensor where the scene is focused.

 A “point” is Not any scene object, but is the theoretical zero size of a hypothetical point when perfectly focused.
 Out of focus blur makes it appear larger.

 The Blue line is the actual focus point at S1.

 The Red line is the out of focus distance of a “point” at S2.